soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 #### Outlook client

 To review communications identified by a supervision policy, reviewers can also use the Supervision add-in for Outlook.
 However, reviewers must run through some steps to install it in the desktop version of Outlook.
-For detailed guidance about installing the Supervision add-in for Outlook, see [Need Link]().
+For detailed guidance about installing the Supervision add-in for Outlook, see [Configure supervision policies](configure-supervision-policies.md).

 Using Outlook, reviewers can: